 If you must update a complex project because of a bug fix or a feature that you absolutely must have, proceed with caution (and several backup projects in hand).
 If things do go wrong on the updated version of the project, you can always return to a fairly recent backup project.
 The Convert Project dialog box (see above) will convert your project to a new copy of the project with the benefit of leaving your existing project in place by default.
 One word of caution, however.
 Do not replicate the name of the project, click OK, and then click through the “Project Name already exists.
 Do you want to replace it?” dialog box.
 If so, you’d essentially be updating your project file with no backup file.

 What happens if a complicated project file is updated?
 Hopefully, nothing.
 However, the potential of things that might go wrong with an updated project file are numerous.
 Corruption and unexpected behavior are at the top of that list.
 Sometimes these behaviors don’t crop up after working on the updated file days, or even weeks later.
 Why risk it?
 Bottom line: don’t update a project file to a major new version unless absolutely necessary.

-Some users have reported that opening a CC 2014 project in a new CC 2015 works for them, but try this with a duplicate of your project and see if it works for you.
+Some users have reported that importing a CC 2014 project (via File > Import or the Media Browser) into a new CC 2015 project works for them, but try this with a duplicate of your project and see if it works for you.

 Backing up project files

 Some tips can help you manage and back up these project files.